UiPath/AmazonConnect/README.md

 3. Take the Id field for the folder your processes are stored in.
 The DisplayName is likely 'Default' like in the example above.

 #### Obtaining a release key
-We have provided a helper Lambda function, UiPathQueryReleaseKey, for converting a process name into the release key GUID.
-You can manually run the lambda from the Lambda Console to get the value you need to provide in the contact flow configuration in step 4.5.
-Below is an example of the input you need to pass
+We have provided a helper Lambda function, UiPathQueryRelease, for converting a process name into the release key GUID.
+You can manually run the lambda from the Lambda Console to get the value you need to provide in the contact flow configuration in step 4.3.
+Below is an example of the input you need to pass the lamba

 ##### Format
 ```